mashm3ll0w/phase-4-debugging-network-requests-lab/README.md

   - How I debugged:
   - ON changing the number of likes, I was getting a `caught (in promise) SyntaxError: Unexpected end of JSON input` error, which indicated that the frontend was expecting a JSON response and the backedn was sending none.
   - Adding a json response to the backend solved the issue.

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+  - I was getting a `500 Server Error` and upon cheking the routes, I found that the route `destroy` was not in the routes.
+Adding the route fixed the issue.